How to Learn a Trade and Kick-Start a Fulfilling Career

 Apprenticeships generally take between one and six years.
 You'll start out earning roughly half of what you would make as a fully qualified worker, and the amount will increase as you acquire skills and complete your training.
 According to the U.S. Department of Labor, the average wage for a beginner apprentice is about $15 an hour.

 Federal regulations specify that apprentices cannot be younger than 16 (and must be at least 18 for hazardous occupations).
-Beyond that, each sponsor stipulates the minimum requirements for applicants to its programs.
+Beyond that, each sponsor stipulates the minimum requirements for program applicants.
 For instance, some sponsors may require you to take an aptitude test or submit to drug screening.

 How Can I Get Paid to Go to College?